Vitamin Deficiencies and Sciatica

 Information related to sciatica should be discussed with a healthcare provider to determine suitability based on individual health needs.

-In addition to maintaining optimal nutrient levels, several herbal remedies can help relieve sciatica discomfort and promote healing.
+In addition to maintaining optimal nutrient levels by focusing on a nutritious, whole-food-based diet, targeted stretching can support sciatica relief and promote healing.

 Realigning the natural curve of the lower back helps reduce pressure on the sciatic nerve and improves flexibility.